jongieri/raymarching-project-c/README.md

 # Raymarching Project in C!

-A graphics demo using the raylib library!
+A first-person graphics demo using the raylib library!

+Built using CMake

 Created by Jonnie Gieringer